ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Many applications have been written for the Windows OS family.
 Microsoft itself developed the first applications.
 There is a package of office applications [Microsoft Office](https://en.wikipedia.org/wiki/Microsoft_Office) and standard Windows applications.
 For third-party developers, they have become a standard to follow.

 Microsoft followed the same principle when developing both the OS and applications for it.
 It is a secrecy principle: source codes are not available to users, data formats are undocumented, and third-party utilities do not have access to software features.
 These solutions protect Microsoft's intellectual property.

+Software developers have followed the example of Microsoft.
+They stuck with the same philosophy of secrecy.
+As a result, their applications were self-contained and independent of each other.
+The formats of their data are encoded and undocumented.

+If you are an experienced computer user, you immediately recognize a typical Windows application.
+There is a window with [control elements] (https://en.wikipedia.org/wiki/Graphical_widget) like buttons, input fields, tabs, etc. In this window, the user manipulates the data.
+Examples of data are text, image or sound record.
+The result of the work is saved on the hard disk.
+You can open it again in the same application.
+If you write your own Windows program, it will look and work similarly.
+This succession of solutions is called the development culture.